Nikita1Belov/Java-Advanced-OOP/module_2/exercise_4/README.md

 **Ticket**

-This class about a ticket.
+This class is about a ticket.
 It saves the next varibales:

 * *type (from Ticket Type)*